 We place a high priority on speaking and listening.
 Children need language to understand the world and express themselves.
 To develop language they need exposure to language through first-hand experiences, quality conversations and lots and lots of reading.

 Phonics is an integral part of our Literacy teaching and is taught every day in Early Years and Key Stage One.
-We follow the Letters and Sounds scheme and children are taught in small groups throughout Reception and Key Stage One.
+We use Phonics Shed to support our teaching.
+Children are taught in small groups throughout Reception and Key Stage One.
 In Key Stage 2 children continue to develop and apply their phonic knowledge and are given additional support where appropriate.

 Maths is taught mainly in discreet lessons, based upon the 2014 National curriculum.
 Children are taught to calculate mentally.
 Pencil and paper methods of calculation are taught for when it becomes too difficult to work mentally.
 Cross curricular links are developed whenever possible, especially in science and ICT and problem solving sessions are woven throughout each term’s lessons.